Popov-Lab-UNC/DELi/README.md

 > **Disclaimer:** DELi is currently under active development.
 Features and documentation WILL change.
 Use with caution.

 DELi (DNA-Encoded-Library informatics) is the software suite used by the CICBDD to do their in-house DEL analysis.
-It incorporates the whole pipeline post base-calling/sequencing including
+It incorporates the whole pipeline post base-calling/sequencing including:
 - Barcode/DEL ID calling and cube file generation
-- Mapping DEL IDs to enumerated chemical structures
+- Enumeration of chemical structures from building blocks
 - Disython and Monosynthon analysis
 - Binary classification of enriched DELs (TODO)
-- Generation of machine learning datasets and baseline models from DEL data (TODO)
+- Generation of machine learning datasets and baseline models from DEL data
-- various digestible reports to understand the DEL results (TODO)
+- Various digestible reports to understand the DEL results

 ## Why not a compiled language
-DELi is written in python for 2 reason:
+DELi is written in Python for 2 reason:
-1. We wrote the first versions of it in python (we are grad students not software devs)
+1. We wrote the first versions of it in Python (we are grad students not software devs)
-2. Python is the langauge most scientist in our feild know, so it makes contributions from other DEL experts easier
+2. Python is the langauge most scientist in our field know, so it makes contributions from other DEL experts easier

 It is true that DELi would likly be faster as a compiled C++ or Rust program, but we utilize Numba to help keep things fast enough to be usable for most academic settings.
 DELi can handle calling around 10 million